ChrstphrHll/npc_gen/students/Skalanis Kobayashi.md

   int: 15
   str: 9
   wis: 15
-track: Exploration
-trait: The best way to get me to do something is to tell me I can't do it.
-trait1: Profound
-trait2: High-handed
 year: 6
+guild: Jettenia
+partyID: 4
 ---
 # Skalanis Kobayashi
 ---
 ### Description
 - 6th year Halfling Druid in Jettenia
-- wavy brunette hair that's kept back by a turquoise headband, Pale Green eyes, and Dark Tan skin
+- wavy brunette hair that's kept back by a turquoise headband, Pale Blue eyes, and Dark Tan skin
 - Is Profound and High-handed, and has Connection as their ideal

 ### Organizations